Miami Inferno

-The Miami Inferno was a professional indoor football team which was a member of the Ultimate Indoor Football League (UIFL).
+The Miami Inferno was a professional indoor football team which was a member of the Ultimate Indoor Football League (UIFL) in 2014.
 Based in Coral Gables, Florida, the Inferno played some of their home games at the BankUnited Center on the campus of the University of Miami.
 They were the latest indoor/arena football team to play in the Miami area after the Miami Hooters Florida Bobcats of the Arena Football League, who played from 1993 to 2001.
 Cade Kretuer, son of Chad Kreuter was made back up QB prior to the start of the 2014 season.
 The Inferno were owned by Chad and Amber Dittman.
 The UIFL suspended the Miami Inferno on July 12, 2014.
+Despite having the second best record in the league, the Inferno did not have enough players to finish their remaining games.
 All remaining games of the 2014 season were forfeited.